alfawal/LoA/README.md

   -h, --help            Show this help message and exit -t TYPE, --type TYPE  Data exporting type, options: {xlsx, csv, json, txt}
-  --plot, --no-plot     Visualize the data and export it as png -v, --version         Show program's version number and exit
+  --plot, --no-plot     Visualize the data and export it as png --stream, --no-stream
+                        Stream the data into html table and json response -v, --version         Show program's version number and exit

 Results will be exported under ./results